About

 So there you have it.
 Easy and addictive Sri Lankan pani pol – soft, delicious crepes stuffed with a slightly spiced, sweet, nutty coconut filling.
 Just the way to start a brand new year.

 Sri Lankan lore says that to start a new year with something sweet, brings you good fortune and prosperity.
-Another favorite is this classic no bake chocolate biscuit pudding!
+A few of my favorites include classic no bake chocolate biscuit pudding, Sri Lankan butter cake, and ribbon cake.

 Yield: approximately 22 rolls